qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/data-formats-and-inspection.md

 Here you can find abstract, file format ("Storage"), CRS, spatial extent, distance units, feature count, geometry type(s), grid width & height, data type, fill value, grid pixel size, grid origin, and more.

+Make sure to double-check the CRS of data matches that you wish to compare it to!
 :::